Contact Information

 Dr. Erlen is a Professor at the University of Pittsburgh.
 Her research has looked at nurse-delivered health interventions for a variety of conditions.
 She has served in numerous leadership positions and has received many awards for her research and mentoring.
 Dr. Erlen is a Fellow of American Academy of Nursing.

-Member at Large: Bernard D. Goldstein, MD
+Member Emeritus: Bernard D. Goldstein, MD

 Dr. Goldstein is Professor Emeritus and Dean Emeritus at the University of Pittsburgh Graduate School of Public Health.
 Board certified in Internal Medicine and Hematology, his career in toxicology and environmental health had included positions at the National Academy of Medicine, the Environmental Protection Agency, the World Health Organization, and the United Nations.
 He is a past President of the Society.